Configuration#

 You should read and understand this commented file in detail.
 Once changes have been made you can run TopoStats using this custom file using the following command (substituting my_custom_topostats.mplstyle for whatever you have saved your file as).

-topostats process --matplotlibrc my_custom_topostats.mplstyle
+topostats --matplotlibrc my_custom_topostats.mplstyle process

 NB Plotting with Matplotlib is highly configurable and there are a plethora of options that you may wish to tweak.
 Before delving into customising matplotlibrc files it is recommended that you develop and build the style of plot you wish to generate using Jupyter Notebooks and then translate them to the configuration file.
 Detailing all of the possible options is beyond the scope of TopoStats but the Matplotlib documentation is comprehensive and there are some sample Jupyter Notebooks (see notebooks/03-plotting-scans.ipynb) that guide you through the basics.